SYZ mirror symmetry for del Pezzo surfaces and affine structures: Introduction

+In the second part of this paper, we construct the mirrors for del Pezzo surfaces from the perspective in symplectic geometry, using the gluing scheme of \cites{CHL-glue,HKL} based on immersed Lagrangian Floer theory \cites{2009-Fukaya-Oh-Ohta-Ono-lagrangian-intersection-floer-theory-anomaly-and-obstruction-part-i,2009-Fukaya-Oh-Ohta-Ono-lagrangian-intersection-floer-theory-anomaly-and-obstruction-part-ii,Seidel-g2,2010-Akaho-Joyce-immersed-lagrangian-floer-theory}.
+The immersed Lagrangians that we use are essentially the nodal singular fibers of the SYZ fibration (up to Lagrangian isotopy), which form the sources of quantum corrections and play a crucial role in (partial) compactification of the incomplete SYZ mirror constructed from merely smooth SYZ fibers.

-In \cite{CHL-glue}, Cho, Hong and the first author found a method of constructing mirrors by gluing deformation spaces of immersed SYZ Lagrangian fibres.
-A key ingredient is establishing and solving equations for Fukaya isomorphisms between the objects.
+In \cite{CHL-glue}, Cho, Hong and the first author found a method of constructing mirrors by gluing deformation spaces of immersed SYZ Lagrangian fibers.
+A key ingredient is to establish and solve equations for Fukaya isomorphisms between the objects.
 The upshot is that there exists a canonical $A_\infty$ functor from the Fukaya category to the matrix factorization category of the resulting LG model.
-The method was applied to construct mirrors of punctured Riemann surfaces using Seidel's immersed Lagrangians, and mirrors of two-plane Grassmannians using nodal immersed spheres \cite{HKL}.
+The method was applied to construct the mirrors of punctured Riemann surfaces using Seidel's immersed Lagrangians.
+In \cite{HKL}, Hong, Kim and the first author studied the deformation and obstruction for nodal immersed spheres, and applied the method to construct the mirrors of two-plane Grassmannians.

-In Section \ref{sec:Floer}, we construct immersed Lagrangians $\bL_{i,j}$ (which are deformations of the nodal SYZ fibres) for del Pezzo surfaces coming from smoothings of two-dimensional toric Fano varieties $X_\Delta$, we glue their deformation spaces together, and we obtain a Floer theoretical mirror.
-Here, $i$ indexes the toric fixed points of $X_\Delta$, and $j=1,\ldots,n_i$ where $n_i$ is the multiplicity of the $i$-th fixed point.
-The main idea is to deform and replace the singular SYZ fibres with immersed Lagrangians together with pre-isomorphisms (that is, degree-zero Floer cochains) between them, and to find gluing maps between their deformation spaces that solve the isomorphism equations (see \eqref{eq:isom}).
-This extends the mirror construction in \cite{2020-Lau-Lee-Lin-on-the-complex-affine-structures-of-syz-fibration-of-del-pezzo-surfaces} to del Pezzo surfaces with degree greater than two.
+In this paper, we consider del Pezzo surfaces of degree $\geq 3$ which comes from smoothings of toric Gorenstein Fano surfaces.
+These are smoothings of $A_n$ singularities, and we can construct a collection of immersed Lagrangians using $A_n$ local models.

+The case of $n=0$ corresponds to $\C^2$, which has a special Lagrangian fibration with exactly one nodal singular fiber.
+The fibration can be understood as `pushing in the corner' of the toric moment image of $\C^2$.
+Mirror construction using such a fibration for $\C^2$ were found by the celebrated work of Auroux \cite{2007-Auroux-morror-symmetry-and-t-duality-in-the-complement-of-an-anticanonical-divisor} in the study of SYZ mirrors for various interesting examples of toric surfaces.

+As in \cites{CHL-glue,HKL}, the mirror is constructed by gluing the unobstructed deformation spaces of these immersed Lagrangians, which will be denoted as $\bL_{i,j}$ for certain indices $i,j$.
+Due to the nature of mirror construction from symplectic geometry, the result is a rigid analytic variety.
+What is important is that such a mirror is exactly the analytification of $\check{X}_e$.
+This is the reverse direction of mirror symmetry statement comparing to the work of Hacking--Keating \cite{HK2}.
+More precisely, we prove the following theorem: